thorntail-examples/rest-http-secured-redhat/README.md

 ## Red Hat SSO

-The security context is managed by Red Hat SSO using a realm (defined using the keycloak.realm property) where the adapter to establish a trusted TLS connection will use the Realm Public key defined using the `keycloak.realm-key` property.
+The security context is managed by Red Hat SSO using a realm (defined using the sso.realm property) where the adapter to establish a trusted TLS connection will use the Realm Public key defined using the `keycloak.realm-key` property.
-To access the server, the parameter `auth-server-url` is defined using the TLS address of the host followed with `/auth`.
+To access the server, the parameter `sso.auth-server-url` is defined using the TLS address of the host followed with `/auth`.
-To manage different clients or applications, a resource has been created for the realm using the property `keycloak.resource`.
+To manage different clients or applications, a resource has been created for the realm using the property `sso.clientId`.
-This parameter, combined with the `keycloak.credentials.secret` property, will be used during the authentication phase to log in the application.
+This parameter, combined with the `credentials.secret` property, will be used during the authentication phase to log in the application.
 If, it has been successfully granted, then a token will be issued that the application will use for the subsequent calls.

 The request that is issued to authenticate the application is: